Fortress Investment Group: Portfolio companies

-In January 2014, Fortress was the winning bidder for the assets of the Montreal, Maine and Atlantic Railway, a line bankrupted after the July 6, 2013 Lac-Mégantic derailment of a runaway train loaded with crude oil obliterated much of historic downtown Lac-Mégantic, Quebec, causing 47 fatalities.
-In March 2014, John E. Giles of Great Lakes Partners estimated a $10–$20 million investment would be needed over three years to repair the line, which Fortress brands as the Central Maine and Quebec Railway, as it is in poor condition and currently not safe for the transport of oil or dangerous goods.
+In January 2014, Fortress was the winning bidder for the assets of the Montreal, Maine and Atlantic Railway.
+In March 2014, John E. Giles of Great Lakes Partners estimated a $10–$20 million investment would be needed over three years to repair the line, which Fortress branded as the Central Maine and Quebec Railway.
 The sale was completed in May 2014, for US$15.85 million.

 In October 2014, it was reported by the Birmingham Business Journal that Fortress had purchased the Inverness Corners retail center.
 Fortress Investment Group is also the parent company to Mystays hotels and resorts in Japan.

+In April 2024, Fortress purchased the UK discount retailer Poundstretcher, which also included its 60 store sister discount chain Bargain Buys.
+This purchase was added to other UK businesses in its portfolio which included, Majestic Wine and Punch Pubs.
+Fortress also announced that it had committed $3.2 billion in financing for SoFi as an extension to a prior $2 billion agreement.

+In 2024, Fortress acquired cinema chain Curzon for $5mn as part of an auction after Fortress won a lawsuit against Charles Cohen for defaulting on a $534mn loan made in 2019.

+Fortress acquired Red Lobster in September 2024.
+That same month, Fortress also announced its acquisition of Spa Resort Hawaiians for USD$98 million.

+In February 2025, Fortress acquired UK-based café and bar chain Loungers for USD$486 million.

 Controversies

-Intrawest late payment & Olympic village funds
+Intrawest late payment and Olympic village funds

 Fortress Investment Group was the primary lender to Millennium Development Group for building the C$875 million athlete's village for the 2010 Winter Olympics in Southeast False Creek, Vancouver, British Columbia.
-Financial instability in September 2008 saw Fortress Investment Group reportedly at the brink of bankruptcy; consequently, Fortress was unable to provide further financing to Millennium, forcing the City of Vancouver to pay approximately $450 million (CAD) to complete the project in time for the Winter Olympic Games.
-The City of Vancouver applied for and received legislative approval from the Province of BC to borrow as much money as required to enable the project to complete.
+Financial instability in September 2008 saw Fortress Investment Group reportedly at the brink of bankruptcy; consequently, Fortress was unable to provide further financing to Millennium, forcing the City of Vancouver to pay approximately C$450 million to complete the project in time for the Winter Olympic Games.
+The City applied for and received legislative approval from the province to borrow as much money as required to complete the project.
 The village was completed in November 2009.
 Three weeks before the opening of the 2010 Winter Olympics in Vancouver, Fortress failed to make payment on its loan used to buy out Intrawest.
-This caused its creditors to force Intrawest to divest itself of several of its resort holdings in 2009 and 2010 in order to reduce its debt load.
+This caused its creditors to force Intrawest to divest itself of several of its resort holdings in 2009 and 2010 to reduce its debt load.
 Fortress Investment became the owner of the village after the 2010 Winter Olympics.